 - 56. The RAS empowers the Agriculture Section Committee to adjudicate on any matter not otherwise specifically provided for in the Regulations. - 57.
-Any protest must be raised within 24 hours of those results being issued to the Courts for each day of judging, except the final day when a 4 hour period is to apply to those results.
+Any protest must be raised within 24 hours of those results being issued to the Courts for each day of judging.